PavelKisliak/BitSerializer/README.md

 - Make easy serialization for all kind of C++ types and STL containers.
 - Produce clear JSON for easy integration with Javascript.
 - Good test coverage for keep stability of project.
+- Cross-platform (Windows, Linux, MacOS).

 ### Main features:
-- One common interface for different kind of formats (currently JSON and XML).
+- One common interface for different kind of formats (currently supported JSON, XML and YAML).
 - Simple syntax which is similar to serialization in the Boost library.
 - Validation of deserialized values with producing an output list of errors.
 - Support serialization for enum types (via declaring names map).